 Preeclampsia is a syndrome that if left untreated, it can be dangerous and potentially fatal for the mother or baby.
 With proper management and professional high-risk pregnancy care, most women who develop this condition have healthy babies.
-Located in Katy, TX, Dr. Jenkins and Dr. Falae of Jenkins Obstetrics, Gynecology & Reproductive Medicine provide comprehensive obstetric care for normal and high-risk pregnancies.
+Located in Katy, TX, Drs Jenkins, Roy, Ramirez or Ikwuagwu of Jenkins Obstetrics, Gynecology & Reproductive Medicine provide comprehensive obstetric care for normal and high-risk pregnancies.

 Having a high-risk pregnancy does not mean anything will go wrong or that the baby will not be healthy.
 It is a simple term to make sure the mother and baby are properly cared for throughout the pregnancy with more frequent appointments and testing.
 Patients who are at risk for or who have preeclampsia are considered high risk and must be monitored closely throughout the remainder of the pregnancy.

 Formerly called toxemia, preeclampsia occurs only during pregnancy.
 The most common symptoms are high blood pressure and protein in the urine.
 Women often experience swelling in the feet, legs, and hands.
 High blood pressure does not automatically mean a patient has preeclampsia.
 It can be a sign of another problem.
 Preeclampsia affects approximately 5-8% of pregnancies.
 Although this syndrome is usually found late in pregnancy, it can occur earlier.

 Preeclampsia is most commonly found in first-time pregnancies, in pregnant teenagers, or in women over the age of 40.
 However, other risk factors include the following: